lely-industries/lely-core/docker/README.md

 `docker run -ti registry.gitlab.com/n7space/canopen/lely-core/lcov:bullseye bash`

 will download `lcov` tool's image and run interactive bash in it.

+NOTE: Depending on user's settings, the image might need to be manually pulled from the registry (using `docker pull`) before executing `docker run`.

 ## Using tools from images